Skip to Main Content

 Running the Test

-1. Click Analyze > Compare Means > Paired-Samples T Test.
+1. Click Analyze > Compare Means and Proportions > Paired-Samples T Test.

 2. Select the variable English and move it to the Variable1 slot in the Paired Variables box.
 Then select the variable Math and move it to the Variable2 slot in the Paired Variables box.